MicrosoftDocs/bot-docs/articles/bot-service-design-pattern-handoff-human.md

 - The **transcript of the conversation**.
 The agent can read the conversation that took place between the customer and the bot before the handoff was initiated.

-### Handoff Initiation
+### Handoff initiation

-_Handoff Initiation_ event is created by the bot to initiate handoff.
+The *Handoff Initiation* event is created by the bot to initiate handoff.
 The event contains the payload as described below.

 When a bot detects the need to hand the conversation off to an agent, it signals its intent by sending a handoff initiation event, as demonstrated in the following C# code snippet.